danwatford/danwatford.github.io/index.md

 <p class="lead">Software and Systems Integration</p>

 <p>Growing businesses often find themselves in the situation where they have two or more existing systems
 critical to their processes which cannot talk to each other.
-In these situations manual processes are established to manually modify and move data between the systems.</p>
+In these situations processes are established to manually modify and move data between the systems.</p>

 <p>By analysing how these systems work Watford Consulting can help build integration points between
-systems, allowing the data critical to your business to flow freely without manual intervention.</p>
+systems, allowing the data critical to your business to flow freely without error prone manual intervention.</p>

 <a href="/integration.html" class="btn btn-default">Read More</a>
 </div>